-When your allergies leave you red-eyed and itchy, eye drops may help.
-They can ease inflammation and itching, tearing, and swelling.
-Antihistamine eye drops like ketotifen used before you go outside can prevent symptoms.
-Also, try artificial tears to flush out allergens.
+When allergies leave you red-eyed and itchy, eyedrops can help.
+They ease inflammation so your eyes don't itch, tear up, or swell.
+Use antihistamine drops with ketotifen in them before you go outside to prevent symptoms.
+Try artificial tears to flush out allergens.

-If stuffiness and congestion are your biggest problems, include decongestants.
-Nasal tissues usually swell during an allergic reaction, and decongestants can help.
-They’re available over the counter as pills and may come with an antihistamine.
-People with certain conditions including high blood pressure, glaucoma, or thyroid disease should talk with their doctor before taking decongestants.
+If stuffiness and congestion are your biggest problems, you'll need decongestants.
+They help shrink your nasal tissues, which swell during an allergic reaction.
+You can get them over the counter as pills.
+Some are mixed with an antihistamine.
+If you have a health problem like high blood pressure, glaucoma, or thyroid disease, talk to your doctor before you take them.

-Steroid nasal sprays are often the first choice to treat allergic rhinitis.
-If allergies have your nose feeling dry, try nasal saline spray.
-Decongestants also come as nasal sprays.
-But these shouldn't be used for more than three days straight because they may make symptoms worse.
+Steroid versions are often the first choice to treat an allergy.
+If your nose feels dry inside, try a nasal saline spray to moisten it.
+Decongestants also come as sprays.
+Don't use them for more than 3 days in a row.
+After that, they'll make your symptoms worse.

-Antihistamine pills can give you powerful relief for allergy symptoms, including runny nose, sneezing, and itchy, watery eyes.
-They work by blocking a substance called histamine, which your immune system makes in response to allergens.
-Antihistamines are available over-the-counter and by prescription.
-Antihistamines like cetirizine, desloratidine, fexofenadine, and loratidine cause less sleepiness than older antihistamines.
+You need them for powerful relief of allergy symptoms, like a runny nose, sneezing, and itchy, watery eyes.
+They block a substance called histamine, which your immune system makes when you come across an allergen.
+You can get them over the counter and by prescription.
+They get a bad rap for making you sleepy, but new products like cetirizine, desloratadine, fexofenadine, and loratadine are less likely to do that than older versions.
 Check with your pharmacist.

-Allergies can often affect asthma.
-If you get asthma attacks or bronchospasms, your kit should have an inhaler.
-Short-acting inhaler medications -- bronchodilators -- are available only by prescription, and should be part of your asthma management plan.
-For a mild attack, a couple puffs will quickly relax the muscles that have tightened around your airways.
-Inhaled steroids don’t immediately relieve symptoms, but they can be prescribed for long-term asthma control.
-These medications control inflammation in the airways.
+Allergies often affect asthma.
+If you get asthma attacks or bronchospasms, your doctor will prescribe an inhaler as part of your disease management plan.
+This device delivers doses of a short-acting medication called a bronchodilator.
+If you have a mild attack, a couple of puffs will quickly relax the muscles that have tightened around your airways.
+Inhaled steroids, another common treatment, won’t ease symptoms right away.
+Instead you take them for long-term control of inflammation in your lungs.

 Skin Creams and Lotions

-For allergic skin reactions, keep small tubes of moisturizer and hydrocortisone cream in your allergy kit.
+Keep small tubes of moisturizer and hydrocortisone cream in your allergy kit.
+Use them to treat allergic reactions that show up on your skin.
 Moisturizers can soothe the dry, itchy feeling, and hydrocortisone cream eases inflammation.
-For serious skin reactions or eczema, your doctor may recommend or prescribe other medications.
+Your doctor may suggest or prescribe other medications for more serious reactions or eczema.

-People with life-threatening allergies should wear a medical alert bracelet.
-If you have milder allergies, you can store medical information on a laminated card in your allergy kit.
-Include your type of allergy, doctor’s name and phone number, emergency contact information, and health insurance information.
+If you have a life-threatening allergy, you should wear a medical alert bracelet.
+If your allergies are mild, you can store medical information on a laminated card in your allergy kit.
+Include your type of allergy, your doctor’s name and phone number, emergency contact information, and health insurance information.

-If you travel and have dust mite allergies, pack a dust mite-proof, zippered pillow cover.
-You might also consider dust mite proof bedding encasements to cover mattresses.
-You’ll have a way to fend off this allergy and asthma trigger wherever you spend the night.
+If you're a road warrior and you have dust mite allergies, pack a dust mite-proof, zippered pillow cover.
+You might even think about a mattress cover to boot.
+It's a bit more to pack, but you’ll be able to fend off this allergy and asthma trigger wherever you spend the night.

 Where to Keep an Allergy Relief Kit

 Once your allergy kit is complete, go over it with your doctor.
 Then carry your kit with you at all times in a purse or briefcase.
-Or make multiple kits -- one for home, one for your car, and one for work.
-Make sure to check often for items that may have expired or need replacing.
-When you travel, be sure to store a kit in your carry-on.
+You could also make multiple kits -- one for home, one for your car, and one for work.
+Check it often for items that are expired or need to be replaced.
+Store a kit in your carry-on bag when you travel.

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.